How Distorted Thinking Increases Stress and Anxiety

 When I shared my concerns with a therapist friend, she recommended Feeling Good.
 She said it would help me recognize when students were engaged in distorted thinking patterns that were increasing their stress and anxiety.
-I don’t know who benefitted more from the book: the students or me personally!
+I don’t know who benefitted more from the book: the students or me.

 Of course, before you can counter distorted thinking, you have to become aware that you’re engaging in it.
-To this end, it might be beneficial to make a list of the ten distortions and then look it over every few days.
-Or, you could write down some of your stressful and anxious thoughts and then look to see which of the ten distortions they fall under.
+To this end, it might be beneficial to make a list of the 10 distortions and then look it over every few days.
+Or, you could write down some of your stressful and anxious thoughts and then look to see which of the 10 distortions they fall under.

 In my examples, I’ll focus on distortions that the chronically ill are prone to, but those of you who are in good health can substitute a word or two and I’m confident you’ll recognize yourself in these examples.